raspberrychris/Play-Pens-Pal/content/_index.md

 ### Customers Say about this product

-> "Love how easily this folds up for storage.
+> 'Love how easily this folds up for storage.
 The plastic construction is durable and easy to clean.
-Perfect for both indoor and outdoor use, and the non-slip feet keep it stable on our hardwood floors."
+Perfect for both indoor and outdoor use, and the non-slip feet keep it stable on our hardwood floors.'

 ---